jiobu1/jiobu1.github.io/_posts/2021-03-04-CitySpire.md

 <p>Creating a database with AWS RDS was very straightforward.
 I signed in to the AWS Console and chose the region.
 Then I just went through the standard create and chose a PostgreSQL, and I was able to create the database instance with their default settings.</p>

-<p>When developing locally, I used <a href="https://pypi.org/project/python-dotenv/">python-dotenv</a> to load an <code>.env</code> file.
+<p>When developing locally, I used <a href="https://pypi.org/project/python-dotenv/" target="blank">python-dotenv</a> to load an <code>.env</code> file.
 (The <code>.env</code> file is listed in <code>.gitignore</code>.)
 This made sure that the my username and password were protected.
-When deploying, we used the Elastic Beanstalk console for <a href="https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console">configuring environment variables</a> there.</p>
+When deploying, we used the Elastic Beanstalk console for <a href="https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console" target="blank">configuring environment variables</a> there.</p>

 <img src = "../img/labs/aws/rds_postgres.png" alt="Loading environment variables" class="center">